LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    from the specified entity, which is defined in a source file at the specified line (if applicable) ``alias_declared_in(Entity, Line)``
-   The predicate alias is declared in the specified entity in a source file at the specified line (if applicable)
+   The :term:`predicate alias` is declared in the specified entity in a source file at the specified line (if applicable)

 The properties ``declared_in/1-2``, ``defined_in/1-2``, and
 ``redefined_from/1-2`` do not apply to built-in methods and Logtalk or